DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 At first, delete `enbcache` folder you can find in your root folder.

-Put *Silent Horizons ENB Addon - Solar Cleaner* right at the end of TPF’s Weathers section mods in your mod order and put it right under *WoW Dragon Mounds CTD Fix.esp* in your plugins’ load order.
+Put *Silent Horizons ENB Addon - Solar Cleaner* right at the start of the add-on’s _Landscape_ section in your mod order and put it right under *WoW Dragon Mounds CTD Fix.esp* in your plugins’ load order.
 Then Extract the main file.
 Open the optional folder, then depth of field configuration folder.
 Choose your favourite depth of field settings with